Content

 Incentivized Review

-Experts aren’t aware of precisely what causes premature ejaculation, but most research suggests that a combination of biological and psychological risk factors could all play a role.
+When it comes to the underlying causes of premature ejaculation, most research suggests that a combination of biological and psychological risk factors could all play a role.

 These potential causes of premature ejaculation include: